gbeezy09/plex-auto-scan/README.md

-# plex-auto-scan

-# Introduction
+# Plex Auto Scan

 Plex Autoscan is a Microsoft .NET Core program that assists with importing of new media into Plex Media Server from Google Team Drives.
-Program provides two distinct functions: change detection and change scanning.
+Among other things, the program provides two distinct functions: change detection and change scanning.

 ### Change Detection
 Plex Autoscan uses Google Drive API to monitor changes to Google Drive without scanning the entire drive.
 It uses markers to incrementally collect